 For local food, I sampled Miguel’s, which is classic, and the Rock House, which had some really good food and craft beer.
 I’d recommend them both.

 Spring: good temperatures for climbing and a little less busy than when it’s dry in the fall.
 Even if there’s torrential downpour, there are so many overhanging crags that’ll stay dry.
 My one warning though are of the ticks.
-I had one in my leg, Dan had one in his armpit, and we pulled at least one or two from the dog everyday.
+I had one in my leg, Dan had one in his armpit, and we pulled at least one from the dog everyday.

 Summer: it’s going to get sweaty.
 Humidity is always high in KY and it’s going to get damn hot.
 Again, this place is one of the least friction dependent major climbing areas, but be warned.

 Fall: this is it.
 It’ll be at its busiest, but weather will be at its best.
-Generally drier and lower humidity.
+Generally drier and low humidity.
 Cool nights approaching freezing as November arrives, but overall the best time to climb in the Gorge.